Reducto: Isn't it true that the reason you left the Super Friends is because you were fired? Fired. Fire! Why?

 Mega Man 6 bosses.
 You have Flame Man (with a turban, in a level covered in oil) from Saudi Arabia, Centaur Man from Greece, Knight Man from England, Yamato Man from Japan, Tomahawk Man from the central United States, Wind Man (who looks like a chime) from China, Plant Man from Brazil, and Blizzard Man from Canada.
 The game's from Japan, so Yamato Man more fits the "we're no exception" attitude than Tomahawk Man who is a Native American stereotype.

-Played straight with most of the games in the Street Fighter series (especially the original and Street Fighter II), in which a character's design would often reflect their nationality.
 The best example of this would be Capcom USA's original explanation for Dhalsim's fire powers as him eating lots of spicy curry before a match.

 Many of the non-main Wonderful Ones in The Wonderful 101.
 For instance, the Congolese Wonder-Jungle is a Tarzan-like Nature Hero, the Spanish Wonder-Matador is exactly what he sounds like, and the German Wonder-Beer is a fat man with a helmet shaped like a frothing beer mug.